 For one thing, the fiddle didn’t exist in ancient Rome.
 Music historians believe the viol class of instruments (to which the fiddle belongs) was not developed until the 11th century.
 If Nero played anything, it would probably have been the cithara, a heavy wooden instrument with four to seven strings—but there is still no solid evidence that he played one during the Great Fire.

-The Roman historian Tacitus wrote that Nero was rumored to have sung about the destruction of Troy while watching the city burn; however, he stated clearly that this was unconfirmed by eyewitness accounts.
+The Roman historian Tacitus wrote that Nero was rumored to have sung about the destruction of Rome while watching the city burn; however, he stated clearly that this was unconfirmed by eyewitness accounts.

 When the Great Fire broke out, Nero was at his villa at Antium, some 35 miles from Rome.
 Though he immediately returned and began relief measures, people still didn’t trust him.
 Some even believed he had ordered the fire started, especially after he used land cleared by the fire to build his Golden Palace and its surrounding pleasure gardens.